 3 - The process of getting ready

-It’s going to be one of the biggest and most important days of your life but we think it’s just as important to capture moments from before the ceremony and reception too!
-Have your photographer get some photos of you and your lovely bridesmaids getting ready with moments like hair and make up, the process of getting the dress down (if you hung it up for step 1!) or any other moments you’ll share with your bridesmaids.
-Also don’t forget, if you choose to pop some bubbles to celebrate, have your photographer take some images of this too, it’s a lovely moment of celebration before everything kicks off and you’ll cherish these little things for eternity.
+It's going to be one of the biggest and most important days of your life, but we think it's just as important to capture moments from before the ceremony and reception too!
+So have your photographer get some photos of you and your lovely bridesmaids getting ready with moments like hair and make-up, the process of getting the dress down (if you hung it up for step 1!), or any other moments you'll share with your bridesmaids.
+Also, don't forget, if you choose to pop some bubbles to celebrate, have your photographer take some images of this too, it's a lovely moment of celebration before everything kicks off.
+You'll cherish these little things for eternity.